rhdtownsend/gyre/doc/source/ref-guide/input-files/num-params.rst

 ====================

-The :nml_g:`num` namelist group defines numerical method parameters; the input file can contain one or more, but only the last (matching) one is used.
+The :nml_g:`num` namelist group defines numerical method parameters; the input file can contain one or more, but only the last (tag-matching) one is used.
 Allowable fields are:

 :nml_n:`diff_scheme` (default :nml_v:`'COLLOC_GL2'`)